KxSystems/docs/docs/ref/group.md

 ---
-title: group | Reference | kdb+ and q documentation
+title: group | Reference | KDB-X and q documentation
 description: group is a q keyword that returns a dictionary in which the keys are the distinct items of its argument, and the values the indexes where the distinct items occur.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `group`